-What properties should good boxing gloves or kickboxing gloves have?
+What characteristics should good boxing gloves or kickboxing gloves have?
 We asked this question to a large number of experienced boxers, kickboxers and Muay Thai fighters.
-The answers they gave us were largely similar.
+The answers they gave us were largely the same.
 We have listed the characteristics of good quality gloves for you.

 Fit of good boxing gloves

-The best way to determine whether the fit of a glove is suitable for you is to try it on and try it out if necessary.
-When trying on, make sure you have enough room to move around your fingers.
+The best way to determine whether a glove fits you is to try it on and possibly try it out.
+When trying it on, make sure you have enough room for your fingers to move.

 Thumb stability

-When you make a fist, your thumb should be held stable in its natural position by the glove.
-If this is not the case, you run the risk of breaking your thumb when you hit hard.
+When you make a fist, your thumb must be held stable in its natural position by the glove.
+If this is not the case, you run the risk of breaking your thumb when you punch hard.

 Closure: Velcro or laces?